Direct Access Barristers

 A clerk will come back to you.

 No commitment.
 No charge for the initial routing.
-Fees agreed in writing before any work begins.
+Fees are agreed in writing before any work begins.

 Send a brief →